The Bernhard Harms Prize 2021 will be awarded to the British economist Prof. Lord Nicholas Stern.

 According to the jury, Lord Stern is an outstanding global pioneer in the debate about the economic costs of climate change.
 His groundbreaking studies, his clear view of the fundamental connections between ecology and economy, and his courage and perseverance in critical debates on the economic consequences of climate change have made him a shining beacon in environmental economics.
 It is not least thanks to his work that efficient economic incentives such as CO2 pricing are playing an increasingly important role in today's political debate on effective measures to limit CO2 emissions.

-The awarding of the Bernhard Harms Prize to Lord Nicholas Stern will take place during the Kiel Lectures Day at Kiel Christian Albrechts University (CAU).
+The awarding of the Bernhard Harms Prize to Lord Nicholas Stern took place during the Kiel Lectures Day at Kiel Christian Albrechts University (CAU) and was live streamed on https://www.ifw-kiel.de/kiel-lectures-day.
 The Kiel Lectures Day is a joint initiative of CAU Kiel and the Kiel Institute to add another facet to Kiel as a science location through lectures by renowned personalities from science, politics and society.